The Mandatory Deadline for Presenting a REAL ID-compliant license to TSA is Now May 3, 2023.

-How the Real ID ACT Will Affect How You Board a Plane Come October 1st, 2020
+The Real ID ACT – It Affects How You Board a Plane Come May 3, 2023.

 The Purpose of the Real ID

-The purpose of the Secure driver’s licenses and identification documents are a vital component of our national security framework.
+The purpose of secure driver’s licenses and identification documents is a vital component of our national security framework.
 The REAL ID Act, passed by Congress in 2005, enacted the 9/11 Commission’s recommendation that the Federal Government “set standards for the issuance of sources of identification, such as driver’s licenses.”
-This Act ensures that a driver’s license issued by all states meet all the same new higher standards of identity verification as set forth by the federal government.
+This Act ensures that a driver’s license issued by all states meets all the same new higher standards of identity verification as set forth by the federal government.

 Please continue to check DHS’s REAL ID webpage for the most up-to-date information on individual state compliance as status can change over time.
 You can find a list of identification accepted by the Transportation Security Administration on TSA’s website.
 You may also check with your state’s driver’s licensing agency about how to acquire a REAL ID-compliant license.